 32. Myrobalan Plums

-Myrobalan plums are most commonly found in the Indian subcontinent, although they may be grown elsewhere as well.
-The tree itself is medium-sized, with a rounded canopy and large oblong leaves that turn yellow or brown in the fall.
-Its fragrant white flowers bloom in early spring and produce small to medium purple plums.
+The Myrobalan plum tree is medium-sized, with a rounded canopy and large, oblong leaves that turn yellow or brown in the fall.
+Its fragrant white flowers bloom in early spring, producing small to medium purple plums.
+When fully ripe, these plums have a sweet-tart taste, making them great for snacking or adding to salads and desserts.

 33. Owen T. Plums